Chesterfield police: Child dies after being left in vehicle; father kills self

 CHESTERFIELD, Va.
 (WWBT) - Chesterfield police are investigating what they say appears to be the “accidental death of a child and subsequent suicide of an adult.”

-Officers responded to the 14100 block of Aldengate Road around noon on Tuesday for a suicidal person and were told there may also be a dead child.
+Officers responded to the 14100 block of Aldengate Road just before noon on Tuesday after receiving a call that a child had been left in a car for several hours and that the father was at the home making suicidal statements.

 At the scene, police found a car with its door open in the driveway and a deceased 18-month-child inside the home.